orvalho/Image-Switcher-chrome-extension/README.md

 ## What does Image Switcher extension do?
 This fun extension replaces all pictures in your tab with a picture of frog. :frog:

+Icon was taken from [here.](https://www.freeiconspng.com/img/10588)

+Image was taken from [here](https://pixabay.com/en/frog-animal-comic-comic-drawing-3241108)